catalyst-cloud/catalystcloud-docs/source/first-instance/overview.rst

 This section will demonstrate how to build an Ubuntu 18.04 server.
-After you have completed the steps, you will be able to log in to the server via SSH from anywhere on the internet using an SSH key.
+After you have completed the steps, you will be able to log in to the server via SSH from anywhere on the Internet using an SSH key.

 The following is assumed: